Eliran-Turgeman/blog_src/source/about/index.md

 ---

 Hi!
 I'm Eliran, and that is my internet real estate.
-I'm working on application security @PaloAltoNetworks by day.
+I'm working on cloud security @Microsoft by day.
 By night, I sometimes write about my working experience, my learnings and mistakes.

 This section here is a placeholder for the cool stuff I'll definitely do, and will be proud of sharing with you.